andude10/SecurePass/README.md

 The application has the following features:

--Application saves all password changes
+- Application saves all password changes
--Customizable password generator
+- Customizable password generator
--Protected notes
+- Protected notes
--Creating the SQLCipher base, knowing the master-password, you can decrypt the base through other programs
+- Creating the SQLCipher base, knowing the master-password, you can decrypt the base through other programs

 A bit about implementation:
 I used the MVVM pattern using the Microsoft.Toolkit.Mvvm library.
 All VMs do not interact with the database directly; business logic is used for this.